In the hospitality industry, every post on social media is a new opportunity for leads to convert and move further down the sales funnel.

 Here are a few tips to help you convert to a sale from social media more often.

-1. You need a strategy
+1. You need a social media strategy

 On the surface, social media can seem like all fun and games.
 At times, yes, this is the case.
 However, it is an incredibly tricky and competitive game for businesses, especially those in the hospitality industry.